Australian Shepherd and Pomeranian Mix: Complete Guide

 Australian Shepherd and Pomeranian side by side, showing the parent breeds of the Australian Shepherd and Pomeranian mix.

-Expect wide variety: some Aussiepoms lean more toward the Pomeranian’s compact build, while others take after the Australian Shepherd’s structure and markings.
-If you’re researching specifically an australian shepherd and pomeranian mix, consider parent size (standard, mini, toy Aussie) and breeder lineage to predict adult size and coat.
+Expect wide variety: Some Aussiepoms lean more toward the Pomeranian’s compact build, while others take after the Australian Shepherd’s structure and markings.
+In case you are researching an australian shepherd and pomeranian mix, take into account the breeder’s lineage as well as the parent’s size (standard, mini, or toy Aussie) to better estimate the coat and size.

 Quick Facts